MiloMT/WebDev-Pathway-Assistant/README.md

 #### Tool_Step Model

-The tool step table is the first of the tables discussed to contain a joined primary key.
+The tool step model is the first of the models discussed to contain a joined primary key as tools can have multiple steps.
 As the tool_steps entries acts as a sub-resource for the tools, this joined primary key makes evident this relationship.
-The primary key consists of two fields, the step_no which is a straight integer field, and the tool_id which is a foreign key from the tools table in a many to one relationship from tool_steps to tools.
+The primary key consists of two fields, the step_no which is a straight integer field, and the tool_id which is a foreign key from the tools model in a many to one relationship from tool_steps to tools.
 Lastly, it also contains two other fields in the description and time_days to account for other required information.

+Due to the back_populating in the tool_step model, the tool_step schema has access to information about related the related tool.

 ```python
 class Tool_Step(db.Model):